 Now it’s time to cut yourself a slice (or two) and enjoy!
 And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your ultimate healthy zucchini bread!

-Healthy One-Bowl Zucchini Bread
+The Ultimate Healthy Zucchini Bread

 Ingredients